swcarpentry/git-novice/_episodes/05-history.md

 > ## Getting Rid of Staged Changes
 >
-> `git checkout` can be used to restore a previous commit when unstaged changes have
+> `git restore` can be used to restore a previous commit when unstaged changes have
 > been made, but will it also work for changes that have been staged but not committed?
-> Make a change to `mars.txt`, add that change, and use `git checkout` to see if
+> Make a change to `mars.txt`, add that change, and use `git restore` to see if
 > you can remove your change.
 {: .challenge}